VaitoSoi/simple-docker-dashboard/backend/README.md

 ### 2. How permission system work ?

-If users have a top permission, they will have all permission in that group.
+If users have a top permission, they will have all permissions in that group.

-Example: If user have permission `Containers`, they will have all permission in `Container group`
+Example: If user have permission `Containers`, they will have all permissions in `Container group`

 ## IV.
 Environments